- How is Pono Home Essentials “zero waste”?

 Where is Pono Home Essentials on social media?

-All our social links are up on the top right of the page!
+All our social links are at the bottom of the page!

 How can I become a brand ambassador or distributor in my area?